 We try to encourage as many researchers as possible to contribute towards development of nomenclature systems in the hope that they will then be more likely to use them.
 We do realise that not everyone will consistently use approved symbols; but if they are at least mentioned in a publication, it will ensure that the symbol can be used as a search term.
 This then gives a reference point to facilitate data retrieval in a number of databases including PubMed, GenBank, OMIM, Entrez Gene and MGI.
 Some journals do have editorial policies that require the use of HGNC-approved symbols.

-Yes, we interact with other nomenclature committees and databases on a regular basis, particularly the Mouse Gene Nomenclature Committee (MGNC) and other vertebrate nomenclature committees.
+Yes, we interact with other nomenclature committees and databases on a regular basis, particularly the Mouse Gene Nomenclature Committee (MGNC).
 Please see the following links: